 5. Crater of Diamonds State Park in Arkansas is the only Public Diamond Mine in the World

 Crater of Diamonds State Park is located in Pike County, Arkansas.
 It’s a 911-acre (369 ha) state park that has 37.5-acre (15.2 ha) plowed field that becomes the only diamond-bearing site accessible to the public in the world.
 Since 1906, diamonds have continuously been discovered in the field.
 The Crater of Diamonds State Park is also currently the only active diamond mine in the U.S.

 6. Apple Blossom is the State Flower of Arkansas

-The state flower of Arkansas is Apple blossom.
+The state flower of Arkansas is the Apple blossom.
 Apple is an important agricultural crop of Arkansas especially its northwest part.
-We can also find that one of the cultivar of apple are named Arkansas Black as It is originated from Benton County, Arkansas.
-The blossom of apples are produced in spring while the fruit matures in late summer or autumn.
+We can also find that one of the cultivars of apple are named Arkansas Black as It is originated from Benton County, Arkansas.
+The blossoms of apples are produced in spring while the fruit matures in late summer or autumn.

 7. Pecan is the State Nut of Arkansas

 In 2019, Pecan was designated as the official state nut of Arkansas by Arkansas General Assembly.
 The Pecan tree (Carya illinoinensis) is cultivated for its seed in the southern United States.
 It’s a species of hickory native to northern Mexico and the southern United States (the Mississippi River region) that produces edible nut used as a snack and used in other recipes like praline candy and pecan pie.